National Parks

 Urban protected areas are protected areas situated in or at the edge of larger population centres, and managed by federal, provincial, or local governments, in some cases in collaboration with local environmental or community organizations.

-In order to be effective, National Urban Park planning should be done at the regional scale and partner closely with other regional interests including Indigenous communities, municipalities, federal and provincial governments, non-profit organizations, private land holders and industry.
-The key principles and values of establishing a National Urban Park must be centered on conserving nature while providing benefits to people in a way that fosters reconciliation and respects the leadership and sovereignty of Indigenous nations.
+To be effective, National Urban Park planning should be done at the regional scale and partner closely with other regional interests, including Indigenous communities, municipalities, federal and provincial governments, non-profit organizations, private land holders and industry.
+The key principles and values of establishing a National Urban Park must be centred on conserving nature while providing benefits to people in a way that fosters reconciliation and respects the leadership and sovereignty of Indigenous nations.

 Urban Park